 Steven has been a certified CBRN / C-WMD hazardous materials instructor for U.S. Homeland Security at the Center for Domestic Preparedness,

-Oklahoma State University Fire Service Training, and with the Defense Threat Reduction Agency (DTRA) serving in Africa and Eastern Europe to build and deliver curriculum, hazmat capable personnel, and the ability to sustain training through train the trainer programs.
+Oklahoma State University Fire Service Training, and with the Defense Threat Reduction Agency (DTRA) serving in Africa, Asia, and Eastern Europe to build and deliver curriculum, hazmat capable personnel, and the ability to sustain training through train the trainer programs.

-Steven is an NOAA-certified CAMEO instructor and has taught for Louisiana State University across the United States and in Morocco and Kenya.
+Steven is a NOAA-certified CAMEO instructor and has taught for Louisiana State University across the United States and in Morocco and Kenya.